Border Gateway Protocol Complexity

 Border Gateway Protocol, commonly known as BGP, is an exterior gateway protocol that facilitates the exchange of routing information between different autonomous systems (AS).
 An autonomous system represents a collection of networks under a single administrative domain.
 BGP is responsible for determining the best path for data packets to traverse between ASes, allowing efficient communication across the internet.

-Highlights: BGP Protocol in Networking
+Highlights: What is BGP Protocol in Networking

-• Decrease Complexity
+Decrease Complexity

-When considering what is BGP protocol in networking, we must first highlight a common misconception that Border Gateway Protocol ( BGP ) is used solely for network scalability, replacing Interior Gateway Protocol ( IGP ) once a specific prefix or router count has been reached.
+When considering BGP protocol in networking, we must first highlight a common misconception that Border Gateway Protocol ( BGP ) is used solely for network scalability, replacing Interior Gateway Protocol ( IGP ) once a specific prefix or router count has been reached.
 Although BGP does form the base for large networks, an adequately designed IGP can scale tens of thousands of routers.BGP is not just used for scalability; it is used to decrease the complexity of networking rather than size.

-• Split into smaller pieces.
+Split into smaller pieces.

 The key to efficient routing protocol design is to start with business design principles and break failure domains into small pieces.
 Keeping things simple with BGP is critical to stabilizing large networks.
 What usually begins as a single network quickly becomes multiple networks as the business grows.
-Easier to split networks into small pieces and to “aggregate” the information as much as possible.
+It is easier to split networks into small pieces and to “aggregate” the information as much as possible.
 Aggregating routing information hides parts of the network and speeds up link/node failure convergence.

 1. Port 179